Geek-Estate/horizon-landingpage/faq/index.md

 **Q: How do I edit my profile?**

 **A:** The profile photo and name are pulled from Facebook.
-You can [edit your bio from the web version here](https://api.horizonapp.co/profile/edit) or from settings on iOS.
-Your accommodation details are currently editable via settings on both [web](https://api.horizonapp.co/settings/) and iOS.
-We plan on making more of the profile customizable, but haven't prioritized that work yet.
+You can [edit your bio from the web version here](https://api.horizonapp.co/profile/edit).
+Your accommodation details are currently editable via settings on the [web](https://api.horizonapp.co/settings/).

 ### Charities ###

 **Q: I work for a 501(c)(3) charity, and would like to enable travelers to donate directly from Horizon.
 How do I do so?**

 **A:** [Please get in touch](mailto:info@horizonapp.co), and we'll get back to you with further details.

+**Q: I work for a 501(c)(3) charity, and would like to be a donation option for travelers.
+How do I do so?**

+**A:** [Please support us financially](http://www.patreon.com/horizonapp), and we'll get back to you with further details.

 **Q: I love Horizon's ability to strengthen community and increase donations, and want it to exist for my non profit organization, college, or university.
 Can we create a branded solution?**